 It’s a well-known fact around the world that employees are more likely to stay working in your company if they’re happy with their health insurance plan.
 According to a survey, 92% of employees pay attention to insurance plans facilitated by employers.
 This is why it’s so important for companies to evaluate their health insurance plans.

-In 2019, 40.4 million out of the 288 million of insured Indians were insured by their employers.
-Because of new regulation, it’s now mandatory for all employees that are functioning after the lockdown to provide health insurance.
+In 2019, 40.4 million out of the 288 million Indians were insured by their employers.
+Because of the new regulation, it’s now mandatory for all employees that are functioning after the lockdown to provide health insurance.
 That means 200+ million professionals will need to be ensured this year alone.

 To evaluate the value of your company’s health insurance plans, you need to ask yourself some very important questions.
 The purpose of the health policy is twofold — to increase productivity (by keeping people healthy) and to create great corporate culture (employee appreciation).

-You want your company’s health insurance to keep employees productive by managing risks, to build a culture of caring, and to attract the best talent out there.
+You want your company’s health insurance to keep employees productive by managing risks, building a culture of caring, and attracting the best talent out there.
 If your insurance is not helping you achieve these things, you need to figure out why.